SpeciesUpdated May 2026

 Scientific name

-Otocinclus spp. (commonly O. vittatus, O. macrospilus)
+Otocinclus spp.
+(O. vittatus, O. macrospilus)

 Origin